Open

 How much funding can be received?

-Early Learning and Child Care (ELCC) Innovation Funds up to $3,000,000 of admissible expenses.
+Early Learning and Child Care (ELCC) Innovation Funds up to 100% of admissible expenses, capped at $3,000,000 per project.

 Who is eligible for the Early Learning and Child Care (ELCC) Innovation program?